The Kilarc Project

 Ideas For Informal Discussion

-This informal page has ideas being discussed among various peoples involved in the Kilarc-Cow Creek Project.
+This informal page has ideas being discussed among various people involved in the Kilarc-Cow Creek Project.
 This page is full of changing opinions.
 We would be interested in your discussion.
-The simplest place to discuss these is our BLOG, The Cow Paddy.

-On this page are ideas that people have suggested and are being discussed.
-There is no a-priori agenda here other than KC LLC would like to operate the Kilarc powerplant for profit and to generate resources to successfully restore the anadromous fish.
-How we do this is up to the biology, physics, and economics of the site, and the constraints imposed by resources, private property rights and the regulatory agencies.
+There is no a-priori agenda here other than KC LLC would like to operate the Kilarc powerplant for profit and to generate resources to successfully restore the anadromous fish and maintain the Kilarc facility for the community.
+How we do this is up to the biology, physics, and economics of the site, and the constraints imposed by resources, private property rights, and the regulatory agencies.

 • Maintain Kilarc as it is so that it can continue to deliver excellent trout fishing.
 It also injects cold water above large salmon and trout spawning and habitat areas making it a valuable source of cold water for the extensive fish habitat below the project area.

-• How to best design the Kilarc Canal fish habitat area to produce anadromy behavior.
+• How to best design the Kilarc Canal fish habitat area to produce O. mykiss of the best genetic mix for the area, and to

 Fish